shashank22114-tech/INGRIS_chatbot/README.md

 # INGRIS_chatbot
 This is a project made for the SIH and is just a prototype made training a model on a small json file of question and answers.
+The model was linked to the website UI using FastAPI.